galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

-With that run we should be finished! check the observation file to see all the metadata that we've added in throughout the tutorial and take this time to check that all the columns contain data.
+With that run we should be finished!
+Check the {% icon param-file %} `obs` file to see all the metadata that we've added in throughout the tutorial.

 > <warning-title>Check your final object!</warning-title>
-> The above tools will sometimes run without error but not produce the correct results, inspecing the obs file of the final AnnData object you should see that all the columns contain data, if any of the columns are blank then something has gone wrong!
+> The above tools will sometimes run without error but not produce the correct results - just because they run doesn't mean all the parameters and inputs were set properly!
+When {% icon galaxy-eye %} inspecting the {% icon param-file %} `obs` file of the final AnnData object, you should see that all the columns contain data.
+If any of the columns are blank, then something has gone wrong!
 {: .warning}

 {% icon congratulations %} Congratulations!
 Now your data is ready for further processing or analysis!